Minjk121/ECE4960/labs/lab4.md

 ![manual](img4/manual_pic.jpg)

-For the tools, tape measure, ruler and food scale were used.
+The following pictures demonstrate the method of measuring the length and weight of the robot.
+A ruler, tape measure, and food scale were used for the tools:
 ![car with ruler](img4/length.jpg)
 ![car on scale](img4/weight.jpg)

+The table demonstrates the static measurements:

 |  Length (cm)  |   Width (cm)  |  Height (cm)  |   Weight (g)  | Wheel Diameter (cm) |
 | ------------- | ------------- | ------------- | ------------- | ------------------- |
 |     17.9      |     14.2      |      7.9      |      499      |         7.9         |

-After collecting the static measurements, we used a fully charged 850mAh battery to controlled the car to rotate right and measured the battery life time until it stops with stopwatch.
+After collecting these static measurements, we used a fully charged 850mAh battery to controlled the car to rotate right and measured the battery life time until it stops with stopwatch.
 The car shaked and could not be controlled once the battery was out.

 ![850mah battery](img4/850mAh.jpg)